Updated September 4, 2020

-Last week the Trump administration announced it was proposing rolling back an Obamacare rule, allowing short term health insurance plans, also known as temporary plans, to extend coverage to 364 days instead of the current 90-day limitation on policies.
+In 2019 the Trump administration rolled back an Obamacare rule allowing short-term health insurance plans, also known as temporary plans, to offer coverage for up to 364 days, and allowed multiple extended coverage durations that could cover someone for up to 36 days depending on state rules.
 Health and Human Services (HHS) Secretary Alex Azar lauded the move by the administration saying, “Americans need more choices in health insurance so they can find coverage that meets their needs.”

-An industry survey recognized by Kaiser Family Foundation found that 51% of short term health insurance purchasers cited lower price as the number one factor for their purchase and 39% said they just needed temporary coverage.
-Yet there is still much confusion about whether short term health plans provide true value to individuals who want to save money or just need to fill their gaps in coverage.
-Let’s look at seven common myths about short term health insurance:
+An industry survey recognized by Kaiser Family Foundation found that 51% of short-term health insurance purchasers cited lower price as the number one factor for their purchase and 39% said they just needed temporary coverage.
+Yet there is still much confusion about whether short-term health plans provide true value to individuals who want to save money or just need to fill their gaps in coverage.
+Let’s look at seven common myths about short-term health insurance:

 Myth 1: Short Term Health Plans Only Cover Catastrophic Incidences

-Myth 2: Short Term Health Insurance is “Junk Insurance”
+Myth 2: Short-Term Health Insurance is “Junk Insurance”

 Myth 3: Short Term Medical Only Accepts Healthy People

-Short term health plans are allowed to ask medical questions in order to qualify an individual for coverage.
+Short-term health plans are allowed to ask medical questions in order to qualify an individual for coverage.
 Restrictions include pregnancy, weight limitations, cancer, specific heart conditions and others.
 However, some short term insurance carriers accept individuals with conditions that are treated and managed, such as Type 2 diabetes or high cholesterol.
 If a condition is in question, contact the insurance carrier or the customer service department of the claims administrator before applying for coverage.

 Myth 4: Short Term Health Insurance is For Temporary Needs Only

-Myth 5: Short Term Health Insurance Doesn’t Offer Prescription Drug Benefits
+Myth 5: Short-Term Health Insurance Doesn’t Offer Prescription Drug Benefits

-Myth 6: Doctors Don’t Accept Short Term Coverage
+Myth 6: Doctors Don’t Accept Short-Term Coverage

-Myth 7: Short Term Plans Don’t Qualify as an ACA Plan, so You Have to Pay a Tax Penalty
+Myth 7: Short-Term Plans Don’t Qualify as an ACA Plan, so You Have to Pay a Tax Penalty